 In the 1990s, the peace park movement began to pick up speed across the United States, with the goal of creating dozens of public spaces throughout America to serve as sanctuaries for world peace.
-In 1994, Prairie Peace Park was created just off of I-80 in Nebraska.
+In 1994, Prairie Peace Park was created just off I-80 in Nebraska.

 Prairie Peace Park received a notable amount of recognition and attention over the years, including a visit from Ed Asner and a host of other celebrities.
-But unfortunately, it wasn’t enough.
+But, unfortunately, it wasn’t enough.
 By 2005, the “War on Terror” was in full force and the peace park movement had been struck a hard blow.
 The park was closed and sold to the transcendental meditation group at Maharishi Vedic City.

 Fortunately for the pacifists of the world, the legacy of Prairie Peace Park is not entirely lost.
-Whoever owns the land of Prairie Peace Park is legally required to preserve two of its works of art, both of which can still be seen today.
+The land’s owner is legally required to preserve two of its works of art, both of which can still be seen today.
 The first is the World Peace Mural, a rainbow painting of flowers, humans, and sunshine completed by a team of 34 international artists, and the other is “The Dance of Children,” a metal globe sculpture with doves and children holding hands on its equator.

 Know Before You Go